Module Descriptors

 INDICATIVE CONTENT

-Indicative content includes Digital transformation strategies, Internet of Things (IoT), AI, robotics, blockchain, digital twins, Smart manufacturing and warehousing, Cyber-physical systems and data integration, Human–machine collaboration; socio-technical theory, Change leadership in digital contexts, Ethical and sustainability issues in automation, Workforce transformation, upskilling, and digital inclusion.
+Indicative content includes Digital and socio-technical transformation strategies, Internet of Things (IoT), AI, robotics, blockchain, digital twins, Smart manufacturing and warehousing, Cyber-physical systems and data integration, Human–machine collaboration; socio-technical theory, Change leadership in digital contexts, Ethical and sustainability issues in automation, Workforce transformation, upskilling, and digital inclusion.

 WEB DESCRIPTOR

-This module enables you to examine the strategic and operational implications of Industry 4.0 — the convergence of digital, physical, and biological technologies — on modern organisations.
+This module enables you to examine the strategic and operational implications of Contemporary Industry transformations — the convergence of digital, physical, and biological technologies — on modern organisations.
 You will explore how technologies such as the Internet of Things (IoT), artificial intelligence (AI), robotics, automation, and cyber-physical systems are reshaping business models, value chains, and workforce dynamics.
 Emphasising a socio-technical systems approach, the module encourages you to critically reflect on the human, ethical, and organisational challenges of leading digital transformation in complex environments.
-You will develop the analytical, strategic, and leadership capabilities required to design and lead Industry 4.0 initiatives with sustainability, inclusivity, and agility in mind.
+You will develop the analytical, strategic, and leadership capabilities required to design and lead Contemporary Industry initiatives with sustainability, inclusivity, and agility in mind.

 LEARNING STRATEGIES